-Most incoming transfer students are required to take the online math placement exam prior to meeting with their academic adviser during their New Student Orientation (NSO) experience.
-Students seeking to improve their score may retake the test a second or third time with a four-week waiting period between exams.
+Most incoming transfer students are required to take the Math Placement Assessment prior to meeting with their academic adviser during their New Student Orientation (NSO) experience.
+Students seeking to improve their score may retake the assessment a second or third time with a four-week waiting period between assessments.

-Some transfer students may be exempt based on SAT math and/or ACT math test scores.
-You may complete this form to find out if you are required to complete the math placement exam.
+Some students may be exempt based on SAT math and/or ACT math test scores.
+You may complete this form to find out if you are required to complete the Math Placement Assessment.